Kitware/trame/docs/content/docs/tutorial-paraview.md

 ```

 **Note:**
- - You can not use your virtual environment with a `vtk` as your `vtk` library will conflict with the one inside Paraview.
+ - We can not use our virtual environment with a `vtk` as our `vtk` library will conflict with the one inside Paraview.
- - Since ParaView include vtk, any VTK example can be run with ParaView assuming you have the proper code to handle the virtual-env loading to get `trame` inside your Python script.
+ - Since ParaView includes `vtk`, any VTK example can be run with ParaView assuming the proper code is used to handle the virtual-env loading to get ***trame*** inside our Python script.

-## Making trame available in ParaView
+## Making ***trame*** available in ParaView

-Inside your script at the very top of your script you will need to add the following set of lines
+At the very top of our scripts, we need to add the following lines of code to set up the virtual environment:

 ```python
 import sys